reactinflipflops/app/README.md

 ## Ideas

 - list all the locations
+- search locations by name
+- filter the search by labels
 - show images
 - split into a list page and detail page
 - add reviews